campos02/PowerBillCalculator/README.md

 Can be compiled for desktop and Android.

-# Use
+## Use
+The default setting for all parameters is zero, so on first use it's necessary to set them via the settings page, which is accessible through the bottom left button.

 * Results are displayed as valid inputs are given.
 * Last reading is subtracted from current when calculating.
 To use a single kWh value, fill the latter while leaving the former empty.

-### First use
-The default settings for all parameters is zero, so on first use it's necessary to set them via the settings page, which is accessible through the bottom right button.

 ## Settings
 Both values used for calculation are customizable and saved locally.